GliaX/Documentation/docs/getting-started/slicing-your-first-print.md

 Once you are happy, take a look at the preview.
 Make sure there are no sudden layers that appear and are printed in air, and that the print appears correct.

 ## Export the G Code
 Export the G Code to the SD Card by selecting the "Export G-Code" button.
-Select the location to export to.
+Select the SD card's location to export to.

 ## Save the project for later
 In case you want to come back to this project later, go ahead and save it to your hard drive.
 Do this with "File" > "Save Project".